fommil/fpmortals/manuscript/wip.md

 Unfortunately, although the `|@|` syntax is clear there is a problem in that a new `ApplicativeBuilder` object is allocated for each additional effect.
 If the work is I/O-bound, the memory allocation cost is insignificant.
-However, when performing CPU-bound work use the alternative *lifting with arity* syntax:
+However, when performing CPU-bound work, use the alternative *lifting with arity* syntax, which does not produce any intermediate objects:

 {lang="text"}
 ~~~~~~~~